littlepunks/autohome/README.md

 EXECUTION

 Using 'screen' utility to created a detached sessions that survives Putty exits.
+Later will setup as a service.
 Using nodemon to auto restart script when autohome.js is changed.

 > screen -S autohome
-> sudo nodemon --ignore '*.json' --ignore '*.html' autohome.js               // will auto-restart script when file changes
+> sudo nodemon --ignore '*.json' --ignore '*.html' autohome.js               // checkpackage.json for full command line
 > { Ctrl-A,D }
 > screen -r autohome      // at any time to reconnect
 > screen -list     // to see sessions

 Refer to https://y-ax.com/nodejs-app-auto-start-in-server for how to set up on boot.

-Deprecated:
-	To start the server side components from a Windows commmand line run:   node index.js To start the server side components from a Windows commmand line run:   /home/pi/foreverStartup.sh

-	To start the server side components from a Linux commmand line run:   (sudo) node index.js To start the server side components from a Linux commmand line run:   /home/pi/foreverStartup.sh

-To view the dashboard in a browser open: localhost (on Pi) or littlepunk.co.nz from external

 HARDWARE
 A MySensors gateway must be connected to a known serial port on the local PC.